onropepro/OnRope.pro/SCR.RATING.md

 # SCR Rating System

-## GOLDEN RULE - MANDATORY FOR ALL DEVELOPMENT
+## GOLDEN RULES - MANDATORY FOR ALL DEVELOPMENT

+### Rule 1: Complete Testing Before Proceeding
 **Every step MUST be tested and working 100% before moving to the next step.
 No exceptions.**

 Before proceeding to the next step of the build, the following must be verified: